aidan-xyz/friction/terms.md

 CONTACT
 For questions about this privacy policy, contact: [your email or LinkedIn]

-This extension is open source and available at: [GitHub link if you create one]
+This extension is open source and available at: [https://github.com/aidan-xyz/friction]